ibeltagy/ibeltagy.github.io/index.md

 ### Updates

-- [4/2022] Gave an invited talk at the [Georgia Tech NLP seminar](https://sites.google.com/view/nlpseminar/home). [[slides]((https://raw.githubusercontent.com/ibeltagy/ibeltagy.github.io/master/assets/EfficientScalingOfLMpretraining.pdf?raw=true)])]
+- [4/2022] Gave an invited talk at the [Georgia Tech NLP seminar](https://sites.google.com/view/nlpseminar/home) about Efficient Scaling of LM pretraining. [[slides](https://raw.githubusercontent.com/ibeltagy/ibeltagy.github.io/master/assets/EfficientScalingOfLMpretraining.pdf?raw=true)]

 - [4/2022] Our paper [What Language Model to Train if You Have One Million GPU Hours?](https://openreview.net/pdf?id=rI7BL3fHIZq) is now available.
-It is the bases for the model design used to train the [BigScience language model](https://bigscience.huggingface.co/).
+It outlines the design and training setup of the [BigScience language model](https://bigscience.huggingface.co/).

-- [3/2022] Our Staged Training paper is now available on arxiv [[Paper](https://arxiv.org/abs/2203.06211)], [[Code](https://github.com/allenai/staged-training)]
+- [3/2022] Our Staged Training paper is now available on arxiv. [[Paper](https://arxiv.org/abs/2203.06211)] [[Code](https://github.com/allenai/staged-training)]

 - [3/2022] Training of the [BigScience language model](https://bigscience.huggingface.co/) has started.
-The model is based on our paper, [here](https://openreview.net/pdf?id=rI7BL3fHIZq); an effor by the Architecture and Scaling group that I am [co-chairing](https://twitter.com/BigscienceW/status/1505835083994959874).
+The model is based on our paper [here](https://openreview.net/pdf?id=rI7BL3fHIZq); an effor by the Architecture and Scaling group that I am [co-chairing](https://twitter.com/BigscienceW/status/1505835083994959874).

 - [12/2022] Wen Xiao, my intern with Arman won [Intern of the Year](https://allenai.org/outstanding-interns) award at AI2.
 Her [paper](https://arxiv.org/abs/2110.08499) on multi-document summarization has been accepted for publication at ACL 2022.
--

 - [12/2022] Our tutorial [Zero- and Few-Shot NLP with Pretrained Language Models](https://www.2022.aclweb.org/tutorials) has been accepted to appear at ACL 2022.